+The plan includes an implementation timeframe for each action, which will be reviewed on an annual basis as part of departmental annual work planning.
 The plan will be evaluated and updated on a five-year cycle to ensure that plan strategies and actions reflect the latest knowledge and best practices around environmental stewardship and climate change, and the changing landscape of local, state, and federal funding and environmental policies.
 The plan will also be reevaluated to assess whether actions are sufficient to meet focus area targets and, if not, to add new or expanded actions to the plan.